- ear plugs

 Wear soft and comfy clothes for the flight.
 I wear a shirt that I do not have to tuck in.

 As soon as you get on the plane, ask the flight attendant for a sleep mask, and ear plugs.
 In fact, I use ear plugs every time I get on an airplane.
 You will be much less tired from the omnipresent white noise of an airplane.
 Also, get it in to your head that you are not eating.
 Before take-off, tell the flight attendant that you will be skipping all meals.
 Drink as much water as you can stand throughout the flight.
 You can keep asking the flight attendants for water or walk back to the galley and ask.
+Remember, you can lose about 8 percent of your bodily water on a 10 hour flight.
+The Aerospace Medical Association recommends drinking about 8 ounces of water every hour you are up in the air.
 With so much liquid intake, you will go to the bathroom 5 or 6 times.

 Take off your shoes during the flight.